-\textbf{6-Access Network Virtualization:} Core network slicing has been already investigated, and there are numbers of available literature, which focus on efficient slicing of this particular subdomain.
-However, one of the main challenges for further network virtualization lies on the RAN of 5G system.
-As 5G network is composed of multiple access technologies, therefore, it is vital for RAN virtualization solutions to be able to accommodate these various technologies.
-This presents an additional comprehensive challenge on the RAN, since it is unclear so far, whether multiple access technologies can be multiplexed over the same hardware or each will need its own dedicated hardware.
-The answers to these questions can further be investigated and provided by conducting specific studies and various research on this particular topic.
+\textbf{6 — RAN Virtualization:} Core network slicing has already been extensively investigated, and numerous studies have focused on the efficient slicing of this particular domain.
+However, one of the major challenges for further network virtualization lies in the RAN of 5G systems.
+Since 5G networks incorporate multiple access technologies, it is essential for RAN virtualization solutions to accommodate these diverse technologies.
+This situation introduces an additional challenge for the RAN, as it remains unclear whether multiple access technologies can be multiplexed over the same hardware platform or whether each technology will require dedicated hardware.
+Addressing these questions requires further investigation through targeted studies and research in this area.